cristianglezm/EvoGarden/Planning.md

 -   **`App.tsx`**: Root component.
 Manages UI state, orchestrates the `useSimulation` hook, and handles save/load logic.
 -   **`SimulationView.tsx`**: Hosts the rendering engine's canvases and forwards user clicks.
 -   **`Controls.tsx`**: The UI for all `SimulationParams`, including new sliders and inputs for configuring the dynamic weather system (season length, temperature/humidity variation, etc.).
+-   **`ActorSelectionPanel.tsx`**: A panel that appears when a user clicks a cell containing multiple actors, allowing them to choose which one to inspect.
 -   **`FlowerDetailsPanel.tsx`**: Displays detailed data for a selected flower.
+-   **`InsectDetailsPanel.tsx`**: Displays detailed data for a selected insect, including its stats, status, and a visualization of its genetic preferences.
+-   **`EggDetailsPanel.tsx`**: A simple panel showing the time remaining until an egg hatches and what type of insect it will become.
+-   **`GenericActorDetailsPanel.tsx`**: A fallback panel that displays basic information for any other actor type (birds, nutrients, etc.).
 -   **`Flower3DViewer.tsx`**: Renders a flower's 3D model using `@react-three/fiber`.
 -   **`DataPanel.tsx`**: A slide-out panel with a tabbed interface for `ChallengesPanel`, `ChartsPanel`, and `SeedBankPanel`.
 -   **`ChartsPanel.tsx`**: Subscribes to `analyticsStore` and renders visualizations, including a new **Environment chart** showing the history of temperature and humidity.
 -   **`SeedBankPanel.tsx`**: Subscribes to the IndexedDB-based Seed Bank.
 Displays saved champion flowers with their stats and rendered image.
 Provides functionality to view a champion in 3D, download its genome, and clear the entire Seed Bank.
 -   **Header Components**:
+    -   `StatusPanel.tsx`: A new container component in the header that orchestrates the `EnvironmentDisplay`, `WorkerStatusDisplay`, and `EventLog`.
     -   `EnvironmentDisplay`: A new real-time display in the header showing the current season, temperature, humidity, and any active weather events.
+    -   `WorkerStatusDisplay.tsx`: A new real-time display in the status bar showing the number of pending genetics tasks in the `flower.worker.ts`.
     -   `EventLog.tsx`: A non-intrusive, terminal-style log that displays a real-time feed of events.
 -   **Notification Components**:
     -   `FullEventLogPanel.tsx`: A large, slide-out side panel that displays the full, scrollable history of events.